-In the early 1970s, the state of California faced a medical malpractice insurance crisis.
+In the early 1970s, California faced a medical malpractice insurance crisis.
 An excerpt from the San Jose Mercury News in February of 1975 highlighted the severity of the crisis: “Premiums have reached the point that some physicians are leaving California or retiring from active practice and some other physicians in high-risk categories are unable to obtain malpractice insurance.”
 Insurance premiums escalated as much as 300% as a result of large jury award and the high frequency and severity of med-mal claims at the time.
 The higher risk specialties included OB/GYNs, Neurosurgeons, Vascular Surgeons, and General Surgeons, but finding affordable medical liability coverage made it a very difficult time to practice any kind of medicine in California.
 Many doctors were forced to shut their doors.
 Eventually, the governor of California ended up having to call a special session to address what was labeled a medical “malpractice crisis.”
 The result of this session was the enactment of the Medical Injury Compensation Reform Act of 1976 or MICRA.

 The Medical Injury Compensation Reform Act places limitations on trial awards and plaintiffs’ attorney fees for medical malpractice cases in California.
 Primarily, MICRA limits compensation for non-economic damages such as emotional or mental distress, pain, or suffering, to no more than $250,000.
 Additional stipulations of MICRA and legislation that has passed since include the following: